SLSA Level 3 Provenance Attestations

 - Use GitLab CI/CD’s environment variables to expose tokens and necessary metadata.

-The reusable component will abstract away the complexity of provenance generation and signing.
+The provenance signer component will abstract away the complexity of provenance generation and signing.
 It will be implemented as a GitLab CI Component using a template YAML file.

 Component Overview